PedroGaya/hellblazers/srd-player.md

 ## Spells

 All spells are an action roll.
-This roll starts with _4t_ (can be more due to external factors, for a max of _7t_).
+This roll starts with _4t_.
 The difficulty of the roll can be reduced once for each source of advantage.

 ## Rituals